 Free & convenient patient parking located behind the office.

 Preventive dental care lays the groundwork for a healthy, beautiful smile.
 In combination with proper at-home hygiene practices, like twice-daily brushing and flossing at least once a day, attending regular cleanings and oral exams can help keep your teeth and gums healthy and free from decay and other dental health issues.
-Routine checkups also allow us to track your oral health and address any minor problems before they become major ones.
+Routine checkups by your Pasadena dentist also allow us to track your oral health and address any minor problems before they become major ones.

 Oral health is essential to your body’s overall wellbeing.